CUFCTL/face-recognition/CONTRIBUTING.md

 When you join the project, you will be given push rights to this repository.
 That means you have to be careful about pushing your changes, because everyone else can push their changes too, and if we don't push responsibly then there will be conflicts.
 With that in mind, try to stick to the following work-flow:

-1. Before you develop, pull any new commits from the main repo:
+1. Before you develop, pull any new commits from Github:
 ```
-git pull origin master
+git pull
 ```

 2. Make sure no one else is working on the same code as you, but if you are working with someone else on the same code, you should probably coordinate in person.